-Beverly Kurtz raised concerns about dust pollution from the quarry operations and the effects on residents and wildlife.
+Commenter Beverly Kurtz raised concerns about dust pollution from the quarry operations and the effects on residents and wildlife.
 Denver Water proposes BMPs to address dust in its draft Traffic Control Plan for control of erosion and sedimentation, and it also proposes to prepare a Fugitive Dust Control Plan.
 Denver Water indicates that BMPs in its final Traffic Management Plan would include measures such as application of water to reduce dust along project roadways.
 Also, Denver Water's proposed Quarry Operation Plan and Quarry Reclamation Plan would include measures to reduce, control, and/or mitigate effects of quarry development and operations, as well as final grading of the quarry site.
-In addition, Denver Water would include in its final tree removal plan (Forest Service 4(e) Condition 28) measures to address road construction, road improvements, and hauling associated with tree removal.
+In addition, Denver Water would include in its final Tree Removal Plan, measures to address road construction, road improvements, and hauling associated with tree removal.

 Several commenters expressed concerns about traffic safety on local roadways due to the size of the vehicles that would be using the roadways, the number of vehicles, and the existing roadway conditions.
 Denver Water identified the roadways that would be used to bring workers and materials to the construction site.
-As discussed, Denver Water proposes to develop a Traffic Management Plan and to address effects of construction on project and local roadways and a Road Maintenance Plan for effects of construction on Forest Service lands and roads.
-Forest Service 4(e) condition 29 would require Denver Water to review its existing Public Safety and Law Enforcement Plan following construction and revise the plan as necessary, in consultation with the Forest Service, to address any new concerns on Forest Service lands.
-This measure would ensure any new safety hazards associated with the new reservoir level and modifications to project roads would be identified and addressed as appropriate.
+Denver Water would develop a Traffic Management Plan in consultation with specified agencies and then file it with the Commission, for approval, including evidence of consultation and rationale for why any agency recommendations were not included in the final plan, and copies of agency approvals where necessary.

-In addition, Denver Water proposes to restrict vehicles associated with mass concrete placement from using Flagstaff Road.
 Denver Water proposes to provide public notices for project-related road closures and timelines for construction activities associated with the project.
-Denver Water proposes to develop a road maintenance plan for use, maintenance, reconstruction, and relocation of roads on Forest Service lands that are used for project purposes, including portions of Miramonte Road and Gross Dam Road that would be relocated.
+Denver Water proposes to develop a Road Maintenance Plan (Forest Service condition 10) for use, maintenance, reconstruction, and relocation of roads on Forest Service lands that are used for project purposes, including portions of Miramonte Road and Gross Dam Road that would be relocated.
 Finally, Denver Water proposes to provide parking for construction workers on Denver Water land at appropriate locations (e.g., stockpile and staging areas).
 These measures would help to reduce project effects on transportation, traffic, and public safety during the construction period.